-The vice president and dean-student affairs will consider any exception to the prohibition outlined to ensure it complies fully with applicable state and federal laws.
+Any exception to the prohibition outlined will be considered by the vice president and dean-student affairs to ensure it complies fully with applicable state and federal laws.

-Harassment, Sexual Misconduct, and Discrimination Policy Statement

-The Culinary Institute of America (CIA) is committed to providing a working and learning environment free from harassment.
-Members of the CIA community, guests, and visitors have the right to be free from any form of harassment (which includes sexual misconduct and sexual harassment) or discrimination; all are expected to conduct themselves in a manner that does not infringe upon the rights of others.
+Harassment, Sexual Misconduct, and Discrimination Policy Statement community, guests, and visitors have the right to be free from any form of harassment (which includes sexual misconduct and sexual harassment) or discrimination; all are expected to conduct themselves in a manner that does not infringe upon the rights of others.